-Students have 2 progression routes out of the programme to qualification, depending on their grade average in 3rd year.
+- Students have two progression routes out of the programme to qualification, depending on their grade average in third year

-1. In 4th year students specialise in one of the following 3 options, completing their degree with a BE honours:
+- In fourth year students specialise in one of the following three options, completing their degree with a BE honours:

-2. Students with a minimum of 2:2 grade (50%) in 3rd year may complete a further 2 years to graduate with an ME in Electronic Engineering.
+- Students with a minimum of 2:2 grade (50%) in 3rd year may complete a further 2 years to graduate with an ME in Electronic Engineering

 International & EU/EFTA Entry Requirements